 Not all of the Appellate Division’s work is before the Fifth Circuit.
 The Appellate Division also responds to post-conviction matters in the Southern District of Texas, such as prisoner petitions challenging conditions of confinement under 28 U.S.C. § 2241 and motions to vacate, set aside or correct sentences filed under 28 U.S.C. § 2255.
 In addition, the Appellate Division advises the trial prosecutors on significant legal issues that arise in the investigation of their cases, in preparation for trial, or on an emergency basis during trial.

 The Appellate Division routinely has one of the highest appellate caseloads in the nation among the 94 United States Attorney’s Offices.
-According to the United States Attorneys’ Annual Statistical Report for Fiscal Year 2013, the Appellate Division had 724 criminal appellate filings, more than any other U.S. Attorney’s Office, and is second in the nation with closings of criminal appeals at 539.
-The Appellate Division is on track to surpass both numbers by the end of Fiscal Year 2014, which is not yet available.
+According to the United States Attorneys’ Annual Statistical Report for Fiscal Year 2013, the Appellate Division had 724 criminal appellate filings, more than any other U.S. Attorney’s Office, and was second in the nation with closings of criminal appeals at 539.
+The Appellate Division is estimated to surpass both numbers in the report on Fiscal Year 2014, which is not yet available.

 For an up-date status and current docket information of cases before the Fifth Circuit you may visit the Fifth Circuit Web Site at www.ca5.uscourts.gov